kemapak/javascript-fundamentals/05-functions-classes-modules/README.md

 ```

 ### Function Declarations
-We can declare a function by the `function` keyword then the function name followed by parenthesis `()`, include 0 or more number of parameters followed by curly braces `{}` where the code block resides.
+We can declare a function by the `function` keyword then the function name followed by parenthesis `()`, include 0 or more parameters followed by curly braces `{}` where the code block resides.

-> Note: The curly braces are optional for single line function statements, but I highly recommended to avoid this style of coding that could cause unexpected issues.
+> Note: The curly braces are optional for single line function statements, but I highly recommend avoiding this style of coding that could cause unexpected issues.

 _For example_:
-The first example can be written as follow, but you should never do this, even it is syntactically legal.
+The first example can be written as follows, but you should never do this, even it is syntactically legal.
 ```
 // Anti-pattern do not code like this. function add (numberOneParam, numberTwoParam) return numberOneParam + numberTwoParam;